freesoft/detox_bot2/paper/paper.md

 ## Classifier upgrade

+\color{black}
-As mentioned above, we are assessing the possibility of replacing the ML and NLP library from scikit-learn with Apache Spark and MLlib.
-We have already created a running demo that can classify comments at a slightly lower F1 score.
+We replaced the ML and NLP library from scikit-learn with Apache Spark and MLlib.
+The demo that can classify comments at the F1 scores reported above.
 We continue tuning and testing the model, and verifying it on Google Cloud Platform prior to committing changes to the repository.
+For future versions beyond the end of the CCA course, we may experiment with deep classifiers (CNNs or RNNs) or ensemble approaches.
+Future work will add data augmentation to deal with imbalanced classes, and pre-processing to normalize chat text to recognizable terms.
+Future versions may also include methods to prevent bias by analyzing more contextual information in the chat stream.\color{gray}

 ## Better sharing of trained model for classifier

 Training the model is expensive, so we do not want to train the classifier everytime the Docker container runs.
 The application currently saves the trained model to a file (in a serialized format called "pickle" in Python), and then restores the model from the file (if it exists) when it starts up and needs to classify a comment.
 However, we are expecting to have multiple docker containers running on K8s clusters, so a better way is needed to share the trained model with other K8s pods.
 We will expore options for this, such as K8s volume pods and Docker volume mounting on HDFS paths, etc.

+\color{black}Another future improvement may allow users to classify messages as toxic or non-toxic, thus allowing for crowd-sourcing of the training data for the classifier.\color{gray}

 ## Infrastructure as Code